-For food, the basics will usually go for 500 riyals per week for one person if you would cook your own meals.
+For food, the basics will often go for 500 riyals per week for one person if you would cook your own meals.

 Note: 1 USD is equivalent to 3.75 Saudi Riyals

-6. What are the difficulties of living in Jeddah?
+What are the difficulties of living in Jeddah?

 Though we have three vehicles taking us to the workplace was provided, the drivers do not usually take us out somewhere else unless we get to bribe them.

-Jeddah does have a public bus system but you wouldn’t want to try your luck getting into one.
+Jeddah does have a public bus system, but you wouldn’t want to try your luck getting into one.
 It’s not safe, to say the least.

-Good thing Uber and another local car-sharing company, Careem, became available sometime in 2016 so going anywhere, anytime we want became possible.
+Good thing Uber and another local car-sharing company, Careem, became available sometime in 2016, so going anywhere, anytime we want, became possible.

-Things like getting beheaded merely for staring at a woman, the people of Islam being equated to terrorists, getting raped by random men in the streets, things like that.
+Things like getting beheaded merely for staring at a woman, the people of Islam being equated to terrorists, getting raped by random men in the streets, and stuff like that.

 I never actually wanted to go out of the house unaccompanied.

-7. Did you experience any discrimination in Jeddah?
+Did you experience any discrimination in Jeddah?

-Some of them actually know a few words from different languages, especially the bad ones, which they often use to cracked the cultural barriers when trying to engage in some of the conversations.
+Some of them know a few words from different languages, especially the bad ones, which they often use to crack the cultural barriers when engaging in some conversations.

-8. How to overcome culture shock in Jeddah?
+How to overcome culture shock in Jeddah?

-If you’re not familiar with their manner of speaking, these kinds of scenarios would always cause you to flee for your life as they really sound like a sword fight would always ensue at a moment’s notice.
+If you’re not familiar with their manner of speaking, these kinds of scenarios would always cause you to flee for your life as they sound like a sword fight would still ensue at a moment’s notice.

-9. What do you like about Jeddah?
+What do you like about Jeddah?

-However, having cheap electricity, you can always afford to have your air-conditioning units in full blast, 24 hours a day.
-Though I don’t necessarily need that.
+However, having cheap electricity, you can always afford to have your air-conditioning units in full blast, 24 hours a day though I don’t necessarily need that.

-10. Is there anything that you don’t like about Jeddah?
+Is there anything that you don’t like about Jeddah?

 And if there is one thing that I do not like about the locals, it’s that most of them do not care to clean their mess after having picnics at parks, the beach, and everywhere else.

 And there are no movie houses.

-11. What are your favorite things to do in Jeddah?
+What are your favorite things to do in Jeddah?

-Then we would have breakfasts at Ikea near the and recover all the calories we have just lost.
-Afterwards, we would visit the fish market and indulge ourselves with fresh fish for lunch.
+Then we would have breakfasts at Ikea near the and recover all the calories we had just lost.
+Afterward, we would visit the fish market and indulge ourselves with fresh fish for lunch.

-Where do you recommend to visit in the Jeddah?
+Where do you recommend visiting in Jeddah?

-Though I must warn you that the beaches at the south are not developed which means you can’t expect any accommodations or any establishments.
+Though I must warn you that the beaches in the south are not developed, which means you can’t expect any accommodations or any establishments.
 But they are free.

-13. Is it easy to make new friends in Jeddah?
+Is it easy to make new friends in Jeddah?

-They go in packs but stay with their countrymen.
-Should you desire to mingle with other nationals, the best way is to get friends with your colleagues.
+They go in packs but stay with their fellow citizens.
+Should you desire to mingle with other nationals, the best way is to make friends with your colleagues.